AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/v4-end-of-life-faq.md

 ### Will Mobile Services functionality still work?

 Yes!
 This end-of-support statement does not affect your use of Mobile Services in any way.
-You may continue to use features such as marketing links, push notifications, and in-app messaging with version 4 SDKs or by leveraging the Adobe Analytics - Mobile Services extension for the Experience Platform Mobile SDKs.
-The documentation for this extension is available in the [previous versions of the Mobile SDKs](https://developer.adobe.com/client-sdks/previous-versions/documentation/adobe-analytics-mobile-services/).
+You may continue to use features such as marketing links, push notifications, and in-app messaging by leveraging the Adobe Analytics - Mobile Services extension for the latest Experience Platform Mobile SDKs.
+Note that you will need to migrate from version 4 SDKs to Adobe Experience Platform SDKs after August 2021.

 ### Can I still download and use the version 4 SDKs?